-POLICY 1.4.1 Continue to permit manufacturing uses that support the Knowledge Sector in the Mixed Use and PDR districts of the Mission.
-POLICY 1.4.2 Allow Knowledge Sector office-type uses in portions of the Mission where it is appropriate.
-POLICY 1.4.3 Identify portions of the Mission where it would be appropriate to allow research and development uses that support the Knowledge Sector.
-OBJECTIVE 1.5 MINIMIZE THE IMPACT OF NOISE ON AFFECTED AREAS AND ENSURE GENERAL PLAN NOISE REQUIREMENTS ARE MET.
-Noise, or unwanted sound, is an inherent component of urban living.
+POLICY 1.4.1 Continue to permit manufacturing uses that support the Knowledge Sector in the Mixed Use and PDR districts of Showplace Square/Potrero Hill.
+POLICY 1.4.2 Allow Knowledge Sector office-type uses in portions of Showplace Square/Potrero Hill where it is appropriate.
+POLICY 1.4.3 Identify portions of Showplace Square/Potrero Hill where it would be appropriate to allow research and development uses that support the Knowledge Sector.

+POLICY 1.4.4 Restrict the development of life science (or "biotech")-related establishments in Showplace-Potrero.
+However, if warranted in the future by space needs for these types of businesses, reconsider permitting these uses in some portions of the neighborhood, as long as they are buffered from existing residential areas of Potrero Hill.
+OBJECTIVE 1.5 MINIMIZE THE IMPACT OF NOISE ON AFFECTED AREAS AND ENSURE GENERAL PLAN NOISE REQUIREMENTS ARE MET Noise, or unwanted sound, is an inherent component of urban living.
 While environmental noise can pose a threat to mental and physical health, potential health impacts can be avoided or reduced through sound land use planning.
 The careful analysis and siting of new land uses can help to ensure land use compatibility, particularly in zones which allow a diverse range of land uses.
 Traffic is the most important source of environmental noise in San Francisco.
-Commercial land uses also generate noise from mechanical ventilation and cooling systems, and through freight movement.
-Sound control technologies are available to both insulate sensitive uses and contain unwanted sound from noisy uses.
+Commercial land uses also generate noise from mechanical ventilation and cooling systems, and though freight movement.
+Sound control technologies are available to both insulate sensitive uses and prevent unwanted sound from leaving noisy uses.
 The use of good urban design can help to ensure that noise does not impede access and enjoyment of public space.
-The policies to address the objective above are as follows:
+The policies to address the objective outlined above are as follows:

 POLICY 1.5.1 Reduce potential land use conflicts by providing accurate background noise-level data for planning.
-POLICY 1.5.2 Reduce potential land use conflicts by carefully considering the location and design of both noise generating uses and sensitive uses in the Mission.
-OBJECTIVE 1.6 IMPROVE INDOOR AIR QUALITY FOR SENSITIVE LAND USES IN THE MISSION Exposure to air pollutants can pose serious health problems, particularly for children, seniors and those with heart and lung diseases.
+POLICY 1.5.2 Reduce potential land use conflicts by carefully considering the location and design of both noise generating uses and sensitive uses in Show-place Square/Potrero Hill.
+OBJECTIVE 1.6 IMPROVE INDOOR AIR QUALITY FOR SENSITIVE LAND USES IN SHOWPLACE SQUARE / POTRERO HILL Exposure to air pollutants can pose serious health problems, particularly for children, seniors and those with heart and lung diseases.
 Sound land use planning aims to reduce air pollution emissions by co-locating complementary land uses, which helps to decrease automobile traffic and encourage walkability and by avoiding land use-air quality conflicts that can result in exposure to air pollutants.
 While there are numerous social, environmental and economic benefits associated with integrating land use and transportation, there is also a potential risk of exposing residents to poor indoor air quality when infill residential developments are located in close proximity to air pollution sources, including traffic sources such as freeways or major streets.
 Epidemiologic studies have consistently demonstrated that children and adults living in proximity to busy roadways have poorer health outcomes, including higher rates of asthma disease and morbidity and impaired lung development.
 Given increasing demands for housing, particularly affordable housing, and the limited amount of available and suitable land for housing in San Francisco, it is important that the review process for proposed development projects incorporate analysis and mitigation of air quality conflicts, particularly with respect to sensitive land uses such as housing, schools, daycare and medical facilities.
-POLICY 1.6.1 Minimize exposure to air pollutants from existing traffic sources for new residential developments, schools, daycare and medical facilities.
-OBJECTIVE 1.7 RETAIN THE MISSION'S ROLE AS AN IMPORTANT LOCATION FOR PRODUCTION, DISTRIBUTION AND REPAIR (PDR) ACTIVITIES.
-It is important for the health and diversity of the city's economy and population that production, distribution and repair (PDR) activities find adequate and competitive space in San Francisco.
-PDR jobs constitute a significant portion of all jobs in the Mission.
-These jobs tend to pay above average wages, provide jobs for residents of all education levels, and offer good opportunities for advancement.
-However, they usually lease business space and are therefore subject to displacement.
-This is particularly important in the Mission as average household sizes tend to be larger and incomes lower than the rest of the city.
-Also, half of Mission residents are foreign born with two-thirds coming from Latin America and Mexico.
-Half of all Mission residents are of Latino heritage.
-About 45 percent of Mission residents speak Spanish at home.
-PDR businesses provide accessible jobs to many of these residents.
-PDR is also a valuable export industry.
-PDR businesses that design or manufacture products in San Francisco often do so because of advantages unique to being located in the city.
-These export industries present an opportunity to grow particular PDR sectors, strengthening and diversifying our local economy.
-PDR also supports the competitiveness of knowledge industries by providing critical business services that need to be close, timely and often times are highly specialized.
-Many PDR businesses form clusters, including arts activities, that are unique to San Francisco and provide services and employment for local residents.
-Establishing space for PDR activities that is protected from encroachment by other uses responds to existing policy set forth in the city's General Plan, particularly the Commerce and Industry Element, which includes the following pertinent policies: - Seek to retain existing commercial and industrial activity and to attract new such activity to the city (Objective 2, Policy 1) - Promote the attraction, retention, and expansion of commercial and industrial firms which provide employment improvement opportunities for unskilled and semi-skilled workers (Objective 3, Policy 1) - Avoid public actions that displace existing viable industrial firms (Objective 4, Policy 3) - When Displacement does occur, attempt to relocate desired firms within the city (Objective 4, Policy 4) - Avoid encroachment of incompatible land uses on viable industrial activity (Objective 4, Policy 5) - Maintain an adequate supply of space appropriate to the needs of incubator industries (Objective 4, Policy 11) Generally, establishing areas for PDR businesses achieves the following: